WenqiJiang/FPGA-Based-RNN-Accelerator-Using-Vivado-HLS/h5/readme.txt

 	h5dump -d "/model_weights/embedding_1/embedding_1/embeddings:0" train-embeddings-rnn-50.h5

 (3) Split them into individual files
 	"splitH5.py" is our code to split H5 files, we write a bash file "split.sh" to run the python file multiple times.
-Simply run "./split.sh".
+Simply run "./split_h5.sh".
 We can neglect warnings.

 	We can see these weights by typing, for example, "h5dump -d "/embedding_1/embeddings:0"  embedding_1_embeddings.h5".
-These commands are in the comments of "split.sh".
+These commands are in the comments of "split_h5.sh".

 (4) Convert H5 to txt
 	run "./h5_to_txt.sh", below is an example command